bytacharya-in/bytacharya-in.github.io/content/about.md

 ---
 >Hello, welcome to my blog.
 I am Sourav Bhattacharya from India.
 I am a Mathematics graduate about to start masters degree in Mathematics.
 Alongside this, I'm pursuing BS in Data Science from IITM.
 >
->I created Bytacharya to share things I learn; mostly about techonology in general, programming, mathenatics, data science, linux and lifestyle.
+>I created Bytacharya to share things I learn; mostly about techonology in general, programming, mathematics, data science, linux and lifestyle.

 >This blog was created using [Hugo](https://gohugo.io) and the theme [PaperMod](https://github.com/adityatelange/hugo-PaperMod).
 And the website is being hosted on [Github Pages](https://github.io)